 Soon after the water storage tanks you will see a hunter’s box.

 Though it’s highly not recommended, a few people still drive their vehicles on the first part of the trail.

 The area is becoming a popular mountain biking area thanks to local volunteers who maintain the trails.

 This is perhaps the most outstanding view from the trail.
 It is a view of the upper Hanalei River Valley.
-There is a waterfall in the left of the photo (detail below).
+There is a waterfall on the left of the photo.

 Power lines are ever-present on this aptly-named trail.

 There are many smaller trails that branch off from the main road of the Powerline Trail.
 Many are used for mountain biking.
 It’s easier than you think to get lost when you explore other trails in the area.
 Be smart, don’t venture too far off the beaten path.
 Use a GPS-enabled device if you have one.